A degree in public relations equips you with the communication and promotional skills needed to manage client reputation and influence media opinion

 Typical employers

-The main employers are PR consultancies, which provide an independent service to several client organisations, often working with very different market sectors.
+The main employers of public relations graduates are PR consultancies, which provide an independent service to several client organisations, often working with very different market sectors.

 Consultancies vary in size, from large international firms with offices throughout the world to small local firms who may specialise in a specific area such as fashion, beauty, music, sport, healthcare or finance.
 Larger consultancies are likely to have a wider client base, ranging from law firms to builders' merchants.